 Strategy will also determine how to allocate your marketing budget in the best possible way to meet your objectives.

-Traffic is about driving users and target customers to your website or other digital asset such s a social media channel.
+Traffic is about driving users and target customers to your website or other digital asset such as social media channel.
 Marketers will always ensure marketing dollars are invested to drive traffic as without users, there is no possibility of converting them into leads or customers.

 Traffic can consist of: